Joy, grief and hope at Libya's feast of sacrifice

 Nowhere was the emotion and religious symbolism more acute than in Misrata.
 The city suffered heavy losses resisting a siege by the army of Muammar Gaddafi.
 Local forces, which took credit for last month's capture of the ousted strongman that ended in his death, are pushing for a big say in the new Libya.

-Men streamed away from dawn prayers at the imposing mosque in Misrata's Zorugh neighborhood, preparing to feast on sheep slaughtered in a ritual inspired by Abraham's willingness to sacrifice his son to God.
+Men streamed away from dawn prayers at the imposing mosque in Misrata's Zorugh neighbourhood, preparing to feast on sheep slaughtered in a ritual inspired by Abraham's willingness to sacrifice his son to God.

 They spoke of the special savour of a first Eid free of Gaddafi's personal rule, of embracing a new democracy but also of sorrow for loved ones killed in the war.